tommybear/ImGuiSharp/ARCHITECTURE.md

   - Visuals: track + knob; label and formatted value are drawn near the slider.
 - No docking/tables/menus yet.
 - Fonts: ASCII subset baked by default; kerning and wider ranges will be added.
-- Window identity is name‑based; this will evolve to include the ID stack to avoid collisions.
+- Window identity seeds item IDs: window IDs hash the window name combined with the parent window’s ID.
+Item IDs include the current window ID + user ID stack so identical labels in different windows do not collide.

 ## How To Add A New Widget